White House: No, Trump isn't jet-lagged but full of energy

 Share via Email

-WASHINGTON — White House officials are pushing back on concerns that President Donald Trump appeared exhausted from his 12-day Asia trip when he spoke rapidly and took several sips of water during a televised recap of the grueling tour.
+WASHINGTON — White House officials said President Donald Trump countermanded chief of staff John Kelly's guidance to take the day off when he delivered his 23-minute recap of his trip to Asia.

-Multiple officials and aides were eager to promote Trump's stamina with The Associated Press on Thursday.
-In interviews, they said chief of staff John Kelly had ordered a day off for staff
+Multiple officials and aides were eager to promote Trump's stamina with The Associated Press on Thursday, as he tweeted late into the night and early in the morning.
+In interviews, they said chief of staff John Kelly had ordered a day off Wednesday for staff who had

+The officials commented after Trump spoke rapidly and took several sips of water during the speech.
+Kelly had told aides

 "The staff is exhausted, but he wanted to go out there," press secretary Sarah Huckabee Sanders said.